 Single-valued attributes hold only one value for each instance of an entity.

-Example: The Date Of Birth attribute for an employee is single-valued because each employee has only one date of birth.
+Example: An employee's Date Of Birth attribute is single-valued because each employee has only one date of birth.
 For example, an employee's Date of Birth might be "1990-05-15."

 Multivalued Attributes